mutaimwiti/rbactl/examples/postgres/README.md

 we are most interested in are:

-1. `getAppPermissions()` - loads the application permissions defined in the `permissions` directory by making use of the `loadPermissions` helper method.
+1. `getAppPermissions()` - loads the application permissions defined in the `permissions` directory by making use of the `loadPermissions` helper function.
-2. `validatePermissions()` - validates a list of permissions against the system permissions using the `validatePermissions` helper method.
+2. `validatePermissions()` - validates a list of permissions against the system permissions using the `validatePermissions` helper function.

 ### Installing packages